 In 2009, I completed my BA in philosophy at Heythrop College, University of London.
 During those ‘early years’ in the world of academia, I developed a love for existentialism, phenomenology and philosophy of mind (which hasn't left me since!).
 Shortly after graduating, I decided to go straight back to university to complete a conversion MSc programme in psychology at the University of East London.Read more

 It wasn't until I was introduced to qualitative methods in my third year of my BSc that I fell in love with research.
 I now have a BSc in Psychology and Criminology, an MSc in Psychology of Health and Wellbeing, and a PhD in discursive psychology.
 I have worked as a research assistant on various qualitative projects, including the process evaluation for an NHS mental health trial.
 I am now working for the Civil Service as a Social Research Analyst.Read more

 I took a roundabout route to my role at PGPR.
 My first degree was in aeronautical and astronautical engineering, after which I worked as an engineer on science spacecraft and communications ground stations.
 I relocated to California in 2002, which meant I couldn’t work as an engineer, so I decided to pursue my interest in psychology.Read more

 Having taught modern foreign languages in classrooms across Spain, France and the South East of England for a decade, I left teaching in 2017 to try life in the real world.
 My passion for creative and inclusive education never faltered, and I established an organisation assisting chronically ill children and teenagers in negotiating their schooling.Read more

 I am a grammar nerd, English fanatic and problem-solver.
-I split my time between proof-reading awesome pieces of research for PGPR and running my freelance business as a copywriter and content creator.Read more
+I split my time between proof-reading awesome pieces of research for PGPR and working as a software developer.Read more

 I’m originally from a small village in East Yorkshire, and I moved to York to study for an undergraduate degree in History.
 I then went to Norwich to complete a master’s degree in the same subject.Read more